Phintella lucida

 Phintella lucida is a species of jumping spider in the genus Phintella that lives in Ethiopia and Kenya.
 The female of the species was first described in 2008 by Wanda Wesołowska and Beata Tomasiewicz and the male by Angelika Dawidowicz and Wesołowska in 2016.
 The spider is large for the genus, and the female larger than the male with an abdomen that is up to 3.2 mm in length.
 It is yellow, with brown spots on the abdomen, the lighter colour recognised in the name of the species, which recalls the Latin word for light.

 Taxonomy

-Phintella lucida was first identified in 2008 by Wanda Wesołowska and Beata Tomasiewicz.
-It is one of over 500 species identified by Wesołowska.
+Phintella lucida is a jumping spider that was first identified in 2008 by Wanda Wesołowska and Beata Tomasiewicz.
+It is one of over 500 species identified by Wesołowska during her career.
 The species name is derived from the Latin word for light.
-The genus Phintella was raised in 1906 by Embrik Strand and W. Bösenberg.
+It was placed in the genus Phintella, first raised in 1906 by Embrik Strand and W. Bösenberg.
 The genus name derives from the genus Phintia, which it resembles.
 The genus Phintia was itself renamed Phintodes, which was subsequently absorbed into Tylogonus.
 There are similarities between spiders within genus Phintella and those in Chira, Chrysilla, Euophrys, Icius, Jotus and Telamonia.
 Genetic analysis confirms that it is related to the genera Helvetia and Menemerus and is classified in the tribe Chrysillini.